 There is a trend lately to slap the Heirloom label on everything to make it sound quaint or cute or to tug on our gardening heartstrings.
 I find it completely disingenuous.
 It is false advertising and bad marketing in my opinion.
 Varieties that are relatively new hybrids and that are stable open-pollinated should be called just that!
 Stable open pollinated!
 But this is just my opinion and I'm sure others will disagree with me.

 So in summary, heirlooms are generally open pollinated but not all open pollinated varieties are necessarily heirlooms.

 Whenever I explain this to someone I like to use the analogy of dog breeding.
 A Labradoodle is a crossbreed dog created by crossing the Labrador Retriever and the Standard, Miniature, or Toy poodle.
 The end result is still a cute and loveable pet.
 It is not something that should be viewed as wrong.
-The same analogy can be extended to humans.
 All this to say is that hybrid seeds should not be feared.